Tello3/NL2SplineTrackExtractor/README.md

   -Specify the distance of each rail to the center spline

  # How to use
+  - Extract .exe from .zip that can be downloaded in releases

   - Export spline data from No Limits 2

   - Create an output folder for the generated splines